 The earlier statue is restored and enjoys the special place of honor in the Basilica.
 People of all religions, mainly Hindu and Koli Christians, often visit this shrine and ask Mother Mary to bless them with their intentions.

 The feast of the Blessed Virgin Mary is celebrated here on the first Sunday after 8 September, the birthday of the Virgin Mary.
-The feast is followed by a week-long celebration known locally as the Bandra Fair and is visited by thousands of people.
+The feast is followed by a week-long celebration known locally as the Bandra Fair, which thousands of people visit.
 7 days of excitement at Bandra Fair in Mumbai.
 This is the feast of the birth of ‘Mother Mary.’
 Celebrated throughout the country.
 In Mumbai, thousands of people come to this celebration at Mount Mary Church Bandra West.

 The fair is on for around 7 days.
 Bandra Fair attracts lakhs of pilgrim devotees every year.
 People of all faiths and religions come to this feast to ask for favors or to thank Mother Mary for the blessings granted.
 It is believed that anything asked in faith at the shire of Mount Mary is fulfilled.

 The minor basilica’ transformed from a simple shrine to a beautiful semi-gothic structure is still in use and appreciated by Devotees.
-Through time dedication and affection for Our Lady have enabled many people to support the building’s development and maintenance.
+Time dedication and affection for Our Lady have enabled many people to support the building’s development and maintenance.

 This article explains the design that is Mount Mary’s.
 The photos of the Basilica were carefully taken and selected and put into perspective the dimensions of this structure, its materials, and ornaments that work in synergy to build this magnificent structure in stone.